yongheng1991/qec_net/README.md

 1. Add more detials of the experiment
 2. Add the dataset and pre-trained model with google drive link.
 3. Add more experiment
-4. refine the code, remove useless denpendencies, rename the varables corresponding to the paper.
-5. Add more comment in the code
 6. Add code reference in Readme.
 7. Add more animations
-8. Test the final version
 ...